 City & Guilds Qualifications

-We are proud to be a City & Guilds approved training centre with an excellent reputation within City & Guilds and future employers - for the high quality of the training we deliver to our students, and the calibre of the achievers that leave us to go out into the world of animal care!
+We are proud to be a City & Guilds approved training centre with an excellent reputation within City & Guilds and future employers - for the high quality of the training we deliver to our students, and the calibre of the achievers that leave us to go out into the world of animal welfare and conservation.

 Listen to Helen, our Education & Communications Officer, explain more about our courses and what it is like to be a part of the Tiggywinkles team via the Mix 96 website here.